Shedim: Origin

 According to one legend, the shedim are the descendants of serpents, or of demons in serpent form, in allusion to the story of the serpent in Eden, as related in Genesis.

 A second view is that they are the offspring of Lilith, from her union with Adam or other men, while a third says that God created them on the sixth day, starting to fashion their bodies but failing to complete the work because he was obliged to rest on the Sabbath.
 Even after the Sabbath, he left them as they were, in order to show that, when the Sabbath comes, all work still unfinished at the beginning of the Sabbath must afterward be viewed as complete.
 As a result, the shedim have souls like those of humans, but lack the bodies to contain them.

 Yet a fourth conception was that the shedim had their origins among the builders of the Tower of Babel - these being divided by their motivations into three groups, of which the third and worst comprised those who sought actively to wage war against God and were punished for their sacrilegious hubris by transformation into the shedim.

 Finally, the Zohar describes them as offspring of the demons Azazel and Naamah.

+Biblical and rabbinical texts depict shedim as demonic entities, with references such as Deuteronomy 32:17 and Psalm 106:37 suggesting sacrifices to these beings, including human sacrifices like the firstborn.
+However, the extent and details of such practices in ancient Israel remain a subject of debate among scholars.
+Hurwitz's work, citing archaeological finds and the existing rite of 'pidjon ha’ben,' supports the notion of such sacrifices, especially in the archaic period.

 Traits

 The Talmud describes the shedim as possessing some traits of angels, and some traits of humans:

 According to Rashi, shedim, like lillin but unlike ruchos, have human form, although no human body.
 They eat and drink as humans do.

 They can cause sickness and misfortune, follow the dead and fly around graves.

-Supposedly, sinful people sacrificed their daughters to the shedim, but it is unclear if the sacrifice consisted in the murdering of the victims or in the sexual satisfaction of the demons.

-There are many things that one is admonished not to do in order to avoid invoking the shedim, such as whistling or even saying the word "shedim".
+One is admonished not to do any thing that could invoke the shedim, such as whistling or even saying the word "shedim".
 The 12th century mystic Judah ben Samuel of Regensburg wrote in his will and testament that one should not seal up windows completely because it traps shedim in the house.

-The shedim are not always seen as malicious creatures and are also considered to be helpful to humans.
-They are said to be even able to live according to the Torah, like Asmodeus.
+The shedim are not always seen as malicious creatures; they can be helpful.
+Some are said to be even able to live according to the Torah, like Asmodeus.

 Conjuring shedim is not necessarily forbidden, depending on whether the theologian discussing the topic views such summoning to constitute sorcery.
 Even if summoning shedim is an act of sorcery and thus forbidden, consulting shedim conjured by a non-Jew would be permissible.

 Appearance

-Shedim are said to have had the feet and claws of a rooster.
-To see if the shedim were present, ashes were thrown to the ground or floor, which rendered their footsteps visible.